-In the Jamaican towns that surround the mineral spas, the employment profile is rather meager.
+Emphasis is being laid to promote the Milk River mineral bath in Clarendon and Bath fountain in St Thomas, which are world famous and much sought after wellness tourism destinations.In the Jamaican towns that surround the mineral spas, the employment profile is rather meager.
 Upgrading the spa facilities would create an opportunity to build community tourism in a pragmatic way.
 A larger section of the society would be able to participate in the development of mineral spa inspired tourism.

 The region along the flowing Milk River, there exist some heritage sites which can be turned into destinations of huge tourist appeal.
 The river offers a wonderful experience for a boat ride with music on board to keep you company as you cruise and reach up to the amazing Jamaican spas.
 In Jamaica, wellness tourism can have further support on parallel lines from eco-tourism, heritage tourism, culture tourism and culinary tourism.